Interlace Project

 Themes: The Five Most Prevalent Challenges

-Analyzing interview transcripts from the expert interviews revealed commonalities across practitioners’ experiences.
 Many of the challenges faced in DSI practice overlap with those of commercial or for-profit design practice, but with added complexity of the involvement of many stakeholders, collaborating with often marginalized or disadvantaged communities, necessary balance of structure and agency, the systemic nature of social problems, and inherent power dynamics.

 1) Cross-Sector Collaboration